How the MTI process works

 Information about the visa

 MTI candidates can apply for their Tier 5 visa only after receiving the Certificate of Sponsorship (CoS) from the Academy of Medical Royal Colleges.
-You should not attempt to apply for your visa before receiving this document.
+Do not attempt to apply for your visa before receiving this document.

 The RCOG will apply for your CoS immediately after you obtain provisional GMC registration and only when a hospital sends back the forms required for the application to the RCOG.